Academic Regulations and Policies

 First Day Attendance for Credit Classes

 To increase student success, each term no student may register late for a class unless the student is in attendance in the class the student wishes to add on the first day of the semester for full-term classes.
-Students can be added after the first day at the discretion of the instructor in accordance with the waitlist process (AP 5073).
+Students can be added after the first day at the discretion of the instructor in accordance with the waitlist process (See AP 5073 for more details).

-7. Students must turn in the add slip by the end of the second week of the semester or register through the late add process.
-Late Add Petitions are good for the 3rd - 8th week for full-term courses or 20 percent of short-term courses (AP 5075).
+- Students must turn in the add slip by the end of the second week of the semester or register through the late add process.
+Late Add Petitions are good for the 3rd - 8th week for full-term courses or 20 percent of short-term courses.
+See AP 5075 for more details.

 Class Cancellations

 Courses listed in the Schedule of Classes are subject to cancellation based on low enrollment or lack of staffing.
 If a class is canceled, fees will automatically be refunded and every effort will be made to reschedule students to meet their needs.
 Early registration and attendance at first class meetings will help ensure the continuance of scheduled classes.
-(AP 4071)
+See AP/BP 4071 for more details.

 Class Waitlists